j5oh/synackAPI/README.md

 ## getScope(codename)
 This method takes a codename and returns its scope as a list of dicts.

+**The first dict is the in scope items, and the second the out of scope items.**

 * `Host` targets return the CIDR notation ranges
 * `Web Application` targets return the expanded list of rules:
   * scheme: (http || https)